-37. CAREC 2020 reflects a targeted set of initiatives that support the achievement of the strategic objectives through a sequenced and programmed approach.
-Figure 4.2 shows the timeline of activities to support the strategic objective of trade expansion.
+CAREC 2020 reflects a targeted set of initiatives that support the achievement of the strategic objectives through a sequenced and programmed approach.
+Figure 2 shows the timeline of activities to support the strategic objective of trade expansion.

-1. Trade Expansion
+Trade Expansion

-38. An important priority under transport will be the completion of ongoing physical infrastructure projects by 2015, and the implementation of planned connectivity projects for the second half of the decade in line with the Transport and Trade Facilitation Strategy (TTFS) and its Action Plan (Annex A).
+Important priorities under transport will be the completion of ongoing physical infrastructure projects by 2015, and the implementation of planned connectivity projects for the second half of the decade in line with the Transport and Trade Facilitation Strategy (TTFS) and its Action Plan (Annex A).
 In 2013, a midterm review of the TTFS will be conducted and the identified priority projects will then be implemented during 2016-2020.
-The planned review will cover (i) multimodal and intermodal transport dynamics and logistics development; (ii) the increasing importance of the software aspects of the transport sector; (iii) revisiting the CAREC corridor alignments in light of projected intra-CAREC and transit trade flows; (iv) the importance of facilitating inter-continental trade, which will require an in-depth study on the potential for transcontinental trade with Europe, the Caucasus, the Russian Federation, the Middle East, East Asia, and South Asia through the CAREC region; and (v) measures to facilitate energy trade through improvements in energy transport facilities.
+The planned review will cover

+- multimodal and intermodal transport dynamics and logistics development; - the increasing importance of the software aspects of the transport sector; - revisiting the CAREC corridor alignments in light of projected intra-CAREC and transit trade flows; - the importance of facilitating intra- and interregional trade, which will require an in-depth study on the potential for trade with Europe, the Caucasus, the Russian Federation, the Middle East, East Asia, and South Asia through the CAREC region; and - measures to facilitate energy trade through improvements in energy transport facilities.